Active Projects

 Aircraft Transfer Records Project

 Electronic Aircraft Records facilitate and lower the cost of transferring an aircraft, engine or other major component, for example at the end of a lease.
-The Aircraft Transfer Records (ATR) working group has developed industry standard XML formats for a number of “status reports” (information sets) which are typically provided including AD Status, Repair / Damage Status, Last Done Next Due Maintenance Status, Installed/Tracked Parts Status, SB / Mod status, Aircraft / Engine Status as well as a historic event list.
+The Aircraft Transfer Records Working Group (ATRWG) has developed Spec 2500, an industry standard using XML formats for several “status reports” (information sets) which are typically provided including AD Status, Repair / Damage Status, Last Done Next Due Maintenance Status, Installed/Tracked Parts Status, SB / Mod status, Aircraft / Engine Status as well as an historic Event List.
 The working group has also developed an electronic Crate which allows metadata to be added to other document types such as PDFs ranging from certificates to “Dirty Fingerprint” (records of maintenance).
-The benefits of standardization of these records include higher accuracy due to less re-keying, lower cost and more rapid record review and easier transfer into the recipient’s system.
-Spec 2500, Version 2023.1 will be released in mid 2023.
-The group is currently reviewing and incorporating findings from implementation activities as well as developing an XML version of Event History, and will shortly thereafter finalize the LLP History and Flight Summary records for the next revision.
+The benefits of standardizing these records include higher accuracy due to less re-keying, lower cost and more rapid record review and easier transfer into the recipient’s system.
+Spec 2500, Version 2025.1 is expected to be released in late 2025 and will some minor enhancements as well as the Asset Utilization Summary Record.
+The current focus of the group is development of a Back-to-birth Part / Compent History data set (see below).

 Visit the ATR Working Group to learn more or to join the effort.